djcarrad/qcodes-elab/README.rst

 Similarly, if you have done e.g. ``from qcodes import Parameter``, you should change this to ``from qcodespp import Parameter``

 For lower-level functions, the situation is a bit different.
-This is because qcodes-elab was a installed as qcodes, and existed independent from mainline qcodes.
-That is not the case any longer. qcodes++ is installed ALONGSIDE qcodes, meaning that references to qcodes will reference mainline qcodes.
+This is because qcodes-elab was a installed as qcodes, and existed independent from `QCoDeS <qcodes.github.io>`__.
+That is not the case any longer. qcodes++ is installed `alongside` QCoDeS, meaning that references to ``qcodes`` in code will reference mainline QCoDeS.
 However, this should only really apply to instrument drivers.
 If the driver still exists in qcodes++, then replace e.g.

 ``from qcodes.instrument_drivers.tektronix.QDevil.QDac2 import QDAC2`` with

 ``from qcodespp.instrument_drivers.tektronix.QDevil.QDac2 import QDAC2``

-Otherwise, leave it as importing from qcodes to import the mainline qcodes driver.
+Otherwise, leave it as importing from qcodes to import the QCoDeS driver.

 This more or less applies to all other lower level classes/functions.
 If the object still exists in qcodes++, import it from there.
-Otherwise, fall back on importing from qcodes.
+Otherwise, fall back on importing from QCoDeS.

 From there, the code should behave exactly the same, except for....